openSUSE/news-o-o/_posts/2008-12-22-opensuse-education-10-for-sle10-and-111.markdown

 You can either use our [Online-Repository](http://www.opensuse-education.org/download/repo/1.0/11.1/) by adding it via the "Community-Repositories" Section in YaST or via the "Add-on"-YaST module - or use the [ISO-Image](ftp://ftp.suse.com/pub/projects/education/openSUSE-Education-1.0-for-11.1.iso) (2.6GB) as "non online" version.
 Both contain the same packages.

 The RC1 release contains a lot of package updates (and fixes) - a complete [Changelog for all packages](http://www.opensuse-education.org/download/repo/1.0/11.1/ChangeLog) is available in the root-directory of our installation source.
-There are still 10 packages left in the Build ServiceÂ  which needs fixes to build for 11.1 - hopefully we get them fixed soon enough for the final release.
+There are still 10 packages left in the Build Service  which needs fixes to build for 11.1 - hopefully we get them fixed soon enough for the final release.

 <!-- more -->